 Every few years you get a group of kids that help you become a better teacher, and this year is that group for me.
 They need a lot of positive reinforcement and are high energy.
 My engagement strategy toolbox has increased as I’ve tried out new methods to keep them interested in our lessons and our learning.
-My classroom management continues to evolve and improve.
 They’ve already made tremendous gains and I’ve seen some critical shifts in their thought processes about school, learning, and their role in the classroom.
 My classroom management systems have always largely focused on highlighting positives while talking and teaching through negative consequences for unwanted behavior.
 This year, however, I needed to change up my behavior rewards.

 I use ClassDojo as my individual behavior system.
 It allows me to incorporate personal behavior plans into one overall system, keeps solid data I can refer back to, and allows me to reward students for their good choices.
 I love ClassDojo and so do my students.
 I don’t keep the system displayed as most students don’t need to know their status.
 For others, we check in during the day.
-To read more on how I use CD with my students, you can check out this blog post.
+To read more on how I use Class Dojo with a classroom economy system you can read that blog post.

-I introduced this whole class positive reinforcement system to students and added rewards that I knew they’d get excited about (piece of candy, adding 2 letters to our class reward, everyone gets a Dojo point).
-I did some research to find the best way to set it up, and came up with a system that I LOVE.
+I introduced this whole class positive reinforcement system to students and added rewards that I knew they’d get excited about (piece of candy, adding 2 letters to our class reward, everyone gets a Dojo point). reward.

 The best part is that when students choose a number, a RANDOM reward slide is displayed.
 I can have 17 different slides, 7 different slides, or 3 different slides.
 It doesn’t matter- the system still chooses a random slide.
 The students know they have the opportunity to get that same reward again that day.
 Because it’s random, I can show students the rewards they can earn, and increase the frequency of that one being achieved.
 So I can additional opportunities for immediate rewards by just duplicating the slide to increase the probability.
 It’s also powerful that we can set up the rewards together so students are invested in earning them.
 And they can be changed whenever I want them.

 I created a full year’s worth of scenes to keep your positive reinforcement classroom management on point throughout the year.
 There are 25 different images/files with different holiday/thematic and classroom themes.
 Each setting is it’s own file so that you can just type in your rewards, and GO.
 It’s super easy to set up to work for you in your classroom.
 You can check out my Customizable Classroom Behavior Reward Powerpoints on TPT by clicking the image below.